Spectral Conditions for the Ingleton Inequality: General case

-\unskipp[-4ex] \end{theorem} \begin{remark} There might be a temptation to strengthen the theorem and get rid of the sublinear term $O\big(\log H(\XYAB)\big)$ by the usual trick: taking $n$ i.i.d. copies of $(X,Y,A,B)$, applying the inequality to the ``tenzorized'' distribution, normalizing over $n$ and sending $n$ to infinity.
+\unskipp[-4ex] \end{theorem} \begin{remark} There might be a temptation to remove the sublinear term $O\big(\log H(\XYAB)\big)$ by the standard tensorization argument: take $n$ i.i.d. copies of $(X,Y,A,B)$, apply the inequality to the ``tensorized'' distribution, normalize by $n$ and send $n$ to infinity.
 However, the inequality depends on the spectral properties of the graph corresponding to the uniform pair $(X,Y)$.
-Under the tensorization the second largest eigenvalue will converge (on normalized $\log$-scale) to the largest eigenvalue, thus rendering the inequality trivial and useless. \end{remark}
+Under tensorization, the second largest eigenvalue will converge (on normalized $\log$-scale) to the largest eigenvalue, thus rendering the inequality trivial and useless. \end{remark}